The Man of Law's Tale: Sources

-The tale is based on a story within the Chronicles of Nicholas Trivet but the major theme in the tale, of an exiled princess uncorrupted by her suffering, was common in the literature of the time.
+The tale is based on a story from the Chronicles of Nicholas Trivet but the major theme in the tale, of an exiled princess uncorrupted by her suffering, was common in the literature of the time.
 Her tale is also told in John Gower's Confessio Amantis, and both are similar to the verse Romance Emaré, and the cycle is generally known as the "Constance" cycle.
 The oldest known variant of this particular type is Vitae duorum Offarum.
-More distantly related forms of the persecuted heroine include Le Bone Florence of Rome, and Griselda.
+More distantly related forms of the persecuted heroine include Le Bone Florence of Rome and Griselda.
 An incident where Constance is framed for murder by a bloody dagger appears to be a direct borrowing from Crescentia.

 Sequence with other tales

-The Tale is the first in Fragment 2.
-Fragment 1 contains tales told by the Knight, Miller, Reeve and Cook.
-The various manuscripts of the Tales differ in the sequence of the Tales.
+The tale is the first in Fragment II.
+Fragment I contains tales told by the Knight, Miller, Reeve and Cook.
+The various manuscripts of the Tales differ in the sequence of the tales.
 35 manuscripts contain the Man of Law's epilogue, while 22 others (including the Ellesmere Manuscript) do not.
 In the epilogue, the host invites the Parson to speak next, but the Parson is interrupted before he can begin and a different speaker tells the next tale.
 In the various manuscripts, the interrupter is Summoner, the Squire, or the Shipman, but it is the Shipman whose character best matches the rude remarks (although the mention of his "joly body" sounds closer to something the Wife of Bath might say).
-What this probably shows is that Chaucer had not fixed his overall plan.
-There are also hints, with his claim he will talk in prose despite rhyming throughout, that the Man of Law originally told the Tale of Melibee before he was assigned Custance's tale late in the composition of the tales.
+This probably shows that Chaucer had not yet fixed his overall plan.
+There are also hints, with his claim he will talk in prose despite rhyming throughout, that the Man of Law originally told the Tale of Melibee before he was assigned Custance's tale late in the composition of the Tales.